pagekit/docs/developer-guides/how-to-theme.md

 ### CSS
 Hello theme doesn't contain any styles.
 The included `css/theme.css` file lists all CSS classes that are rendered by the Pagekit core extensions without additional styling.
 You can add your own CSS to these classes.

 The Pagekit admin interface and the Pagekit default themes are built with the [UIkit front-end framework](http://getuikit.com/).
 So you might want to consider using it for your project as well.
 In the following example we will be building our theme using UIkit.
-If you use another framework or even no framework at all, the basic approach of including CSS is similar.
+If you use another framework or no framework at all, the basic approach of including CSS is similar.

-There are many possible ways to setup your theme's file structure.
+There are many possible ways to set up your theme's file structure.
 We can recommend two approaches here.
 One is the "classic" way of including plain CSS.
-The second one is more complex to setup initially, but allows for far more flexibility.
+The second one is more complex to set up initially, but allows for far more flexibility.

 #### The simple way: Include plain CSS files

 Go to the [UIkit website](http://getuikit.com/), download the latest release and unpack it.
-UIkit includes three themes: Default, Gradient and Almost Flat.
+UIkit comes with three themes: Default, Gradient and Almost Flat.
 To include the Default theme, copy the `css/uikit.min.css` file from the UIkit package and paste it into the `theme-hello/css/` folder of your theme.

 To make sure the file is loaded by Pagekit, open the main layout file of the theme which is located at `theme-hello/views/template.php`.